rodrigo-arenas/Sklearn-genetic-opt/docs/tutorials/custom_callback.rst

 bellow a threshold value.

 The callback must have three parameters: `record`, `logbook` and `estimator`.
-Those are a dictionary, a deap's Logbook object respectively, and the current :class:`~sklearn_genetic.GASearchCV` with the current iteration metrics, all the past iterations metrics and all the properties saved in the estimator.
+Those are a dictionary, a deap's Logbook object and the current :class:`~sklearn_genetic.GASearchCV` respectively with the current iteration metrics, all the past iterations metrics and all the properties saved in the estimator.
 You can choice which to use, but all of them must be parameters